kcross4005/hello-world/README.md

 # hello-world
 Repository to learn how to use github

-I've added this line on the readbe-edits branch I just created.
+I've added this line on the readme-edits branch I just created.